SeanSobey/ChartjsNodeCanvas/README.md

 ### Animations

 Chart animation (and responsive resize) is disabled by this library.
-This is necessary since the animation API's required are not available in node/canvas (this is not a browser environment after all).
+This is necessary since the animation API's required are not available in Node JS/canvas-node (this is not a browser environment after all).

 This is the same as: